MICHIGAN DISABILITY APPEAL LAWYERS

 If Social Security denies your application for either Social Security Disability (SSD) or Supplemental Security Income (SSI), you have the right to appeal their decision and request a hearing in front of an administrative law judge.
-You can only file an appeal if your denial is a medical denial – namely, they did not believe your medical condition was not severe enough to keep you from working.
+You can only file an appeal if your denial is a medical denial – namely, they did not believe your medical condition was severe enough to keep you from working.
 You must file an appeal within 60 days of the date on your denial letter.
 You can do this either in person at your local social security office, on-line, or via U.S. mail.
 Many claimants hire representatives to assist them in filing an appeal and to build their case.

 Once your appeal is filed, your case will be sent to an Office of Hearings Operations, or “OHO,” to await your hearing.
 The name of the hearing offices recently changed — they used to be called the Office of Disability Adjudication and Review, or “ODAR.”
 From the day your appeal is filed, it can take anywhere from 12-14 months for the court to schedule your hearing.
-Some ODARs have even longer waiting periods.
+Some OHOs have even longer waiting periods.
 The Social Security Administration is aware of the excessive delays and is taking steps to shorten the window.